-The configuration and photo of the fabricated antenna are shown in Fig. 1, the proposed antenna has a compact size $20 \times 27 \text{ mm}^2$, which is printed on a FR4 substrate with thickness of 1.6 mm and

-Submitted On: November 27, 2013 Accepted On: August 17, 2014 permittivity of 4.4.
-The only reason for using FR4 is its cheap cost.
-The width of the CPW feedline, Wf, and the gap between the ground and feedline g are fixed at 2.6 and 0.4 mm, respectively.
-The basic antenna structure contains a trapezoidshaped patch and a slotted ground plane.
-As illustrated in Fig. 1, the rectangle-like slot of the ground plane has a width W1 and length L1 and the proposed antenna is connected to a 50 Ω SMA connector for signal transmission.
-To achieve two notched bands, two different techniques has been used; the former an inverted L-shaped strip for filtering 3.2 up to 3.9 GHz, the latter triangleshaped coupling element on the back side which is connected to patch by a via for generating another notch from 5 up to 5.9 GHz, that both of them seem to be very sharp, which will be more examined as follows.
+The configuration and photo of the fabricated antenna are shown in Fig. 1, the proposed antenna has a compact size $20 \times 27 \text{ mm}^2$ which is printed on a FR4 substrate with thickness 1.6 mm and permittivity 4.4.
+Only reason for using FR4 is its cheap cost.
+The width of the CPW feedline, Wf, and the gap between the ground and feedline, g, are fixed at 2.6 and 0.4 mm respectively.
+The basic antenna structure contains a trapezoid-shaped patch and a slotted ground plane.
+As illustrated in Fig. 1, the rectangle-like slot of the ground plane has a width W1 and length L1 and the proposed antenna is connected to a 50 $\Omega$ SMA connector for signal transmission.
+To achieve two notched bands has been used two different techniques, the former an inverted L-shaped strip for filtering 3.2 up to 3.9 GHz, the latter triangle-shaped coupling element on the back side which is connected to patch by a via for generating another notch from 5 up to 5.9 GHz, that both of them seem to be very sharp which will be more examined as follows.

-Fig. 1. (a) Geometry and (b) photo of the fabricated antenna.
+Fig. 1.
+Geometry of the fabricated antenna.